 During my early years of professional study, I sought as many opportunities as possible to assist physicians and dentists in their research.
 I translated material from English to Vietnamese and assisted in clinical trials for various research projects.

-When I graduated, I initially worked as an associate dentist in a hospital, readying patients for surgery.
+When I graduated, I worked as an associate dentist in a hospital, readying patients for surgery.
 This instilled an appreciation of the cross-disciplinary nature of dentistry and provided an opportunity to work with experienced surgeons, foreign dentists, and patients, which enhanced my communication skills and knowledge.
 I worked in general dentistry in several public clinics in Vietnam, gaining broad experience in the day-to-day work of a public clinic.
-In addition, I volunteered to work half a day once a week in a hospital, assisting a surgeon and his team who performed free cleft lip and palate surgery for poor children.
-It was a great joy to see appearances transformed and the increasing confidence and happiness of the young patients with their new faces and smiles.
+In addition, I volunteered to work half a day once a week in a hospital, assisting a surgeon and his team who performed free cleft lip and palate surgery for poor children—seeing appearances transformed and the increasing confidence and happiness of the young patients with their new faces and smiles was a great joy.

 Since moving to the US in 2010, I completed ab ESL course and, since 2012, have worked as a Dental Assistant, learning as much as possible about how dentistry is practiced here and supplementing this with my independent study.
-I believe that this significant exposure has provided me with an excellent base from which to proceed to qualify to practice here.
-It has been challenging for several years studying full-time while working part-time and adjusting to a new environment and culture, all while bringing up a young child.
+This significant exposure has provided me with an excellent base from which to proceed to qualify to practice here.
+It has been challenging for several years studying full-time while working part-time and adjusting to a new environment and culture while raising a young child.
 However, it has also been delightful and instructive.

 I have happily socialized, studied, and worked with people from many cultural and social backgrounds in Vietnam.
 I get on quickly with others and love to learn about new cultures and share information about my own.
 I aim to be a well-rounded person.
 I love singing and soccer and look forward to extending my limited international travel to see new people, cultures, and places.